lukaszbezlada/Astronomical-Objects/README.md

 Step 2.
 Create database schema from file ao_db.sql (/src/main/resources/ao_db.sql)

 Step 3.
-Download project and run it in IDE
+Download project and run it in IDE or deploy astronomical-objects-0.0.1-SNAPSHOT.war on server

 Step 4.
 Website will be by default at http://localhost:8080/ and API http://localhost:8080/api